WPMedia/feed-components/README.md

 ## Local Development

+1. link the block to make it available to the skeleton repo.
+From the blocks/{feature} directory run `npm link`
-1. Clone the [skeleton-fusion-feeds](https://github.com/WPMedia/skeleton-fusion-feeds) project and follow the setup instructions
+2. Clone the [skeleton-fusion-feeds](https://github.com/WPMedia/skeleton-fusion-feeds) project and follow the setup instructions
-2. In `skeleton-fusion-feeds`, add the package you are testing to the `blocks.json` blocks array
+3. In `skeleton-fusion-feeds`, add the package you are testing to the `blocks.json` blocks array
-3. Set `useLocal` in `blocks.json` to `true`
+4. Set `useLocal` in `blocks.json` to `true`
-4. In `skeleton-fusion-feeds`, run `npx fusion start-theme --links`
+5. In `skeleton-fusion-feeds`, run `npx fusion start-theme --links`
+6. When you are ready to create the PR create a changeset with `yarn changeset add` It will allow you to select which changes you want to include and designate them as major, minor or patch.
+Add any of the changeset files that were generated to the commit.
+There is a github action that will handle publishing the package once the PR is merged to master.

 ## Caveats/Gotchas/Workaround